franciscoaguirre/voxel-cone-tracing/README.md

 Every node has at least one child node unless it's the last level.
 This means there are no leaves on higher levels.

+We turn the photons to irradiance by multiplying them by the color.

 ## Standards

 ### Octree terminology and utils